luciamontesinos/london-mobility/content/home.md

 **todo: add a plot of the above explanations ??**

 We could extrapolate from this the Londoners followed the social distance measurements.
+However, as some of the restrictions were lifted and then imposed again, it's interesting to study if the citizens followed the restrictions as strictly compared to the previous waves.

+If we take a look into how the daily covid cases, **todo: link to daily covid cases**, although there are more

-However, as London boroughs present very various socioeconomic circumstances **todo link here Max socioeconomical plots**, it is necessary to study them separately.
+As London boroughs present very various socioeconomic circumstances **todo link here Max socioeconomical plots**, it is necessary to study them separately.

 ### The impact by boroughs
 **todo: add Tamás google mobility plots**